“Some porn account just followed me on Twitter. What should I do? Should I protect my tweets by locking down my account?”

 Remember, Twitter isn’t like Facebook.
 Those folks aren’t going to show up in your main feed, and you’re probably the only person who knows they are following you.
 If they really bother you, report them as a spam.
 Then they’ll go away.

-By the way, speaking of content, tune in Wednesday when I’m going to do a whole post on good social media content.
+If you want to attract good followers, focus on content.
+Tune in next week when I’m going to do a whole post on good social media content.